lazarhenderson/Supply_Chain_Management_Contract/README.md

 ## Test The SupplyChainManagement Contract

-First ensure you have Node.js install, you can see if you have it installed by using the following command line prompt:
+First ensure you have Node.js installed, you can see if you have it installed by using the following command line prompt to see your Node.js version:

 ```shell
 # Command Prompt (Windows)